MichaelAquilina/zsh-history-filter/README.rst

 -----

-After installation_, set the environment variable ``HISTORY_FILTER_EXCLUDE`` to an array of keywords file. that will be used to determine when to filter out the command from history.
+After installation_, set the environment variable ``HISTORY_FILTER_EXCLUDE`` to an array of keywords that will be used to determine when to filter out the command from history.

-Example:
+For example:

 ::

     export HISTORY_FILTER_EXCLUDE=("_KEY" "Bearer")

-Now everytime any of the keywords are contained in a command you execute, the command will be written to internal history but be prevented from being written to your permanant history file (i.e. your ``HISTFILE``).
+Now every time any of the keywords that are contained in ``ZSH_HISTORY_EXCLUDE`` are in a command you execute, the command will be written to internal history but be prevented from being written to your permanant history file (i.e. your ``HISTFILE``).

 In practice what this means is that the command will still be available when you